T3 Technion Technology Transfer: Webinars

 Independently, T3 maintains an active presence in the social media on LinkedIN, Facebook and Twitter.

 MBA – global patent course

 This program is the result of a combined effort by the Dingman Center for Entrepreneurship at the University of Maryland, T3 and Technion's MBA program.
 Within this initiative, MBA students (an equal amount of Israeli and American students from Maryland University and Harvard University), collaborate on a business plan aimed at commercializing patents and technologies developed by Technion researchers.
 The course offers hands-on experience in commercialization and starting a company involving a real-life innovation.
-At the end of the course, students present their business plan to a group of seasoned venture capitalist and serial entrepreneurs.
+At the end of the course, students present their business plans to a group of seasoned venture capitalists and serial entrepreneurs.